microsoft/yardl/docs/matlab/language.md

 ## Arrays

-Arrays are multidimensional and map to Matlab arrays.
+Arrays are multidimensional and map to MATLAB arrays.
 Like vectors, there is a simple syntax and an expanded syntax for declaring them.
 Both syntaxes are shown in the examples below.